 The main difference between buying an apartment and a brownstone is that the whole pre-sale process will be more thorough and require an attorney, lender, and insurance broker with brownstone experience.
-And after the sale, you’ll be foregoing the usual high-rise perks like doormen and on-site health clubs or even a super to handle the inevitable repairs.
+But that’s not where the differences end.

 [Editor’s note: An earlier version of this post was published in December 2013.
 We are presenting it again with updated information for October 2019.]

-But he is also quick to point out that becoming a FIY (fix-it-yourselfer) is a small price to pay in exchange for privacy, a backyard, and the power to make your home all your own—and to live in one of NYC’s most coveted icons.
+But he is also quick to point out that becoming a DIYer is a small price to pay in exchange for privacy, a backyard, and the power to make your home all your own.

 1) Upkeep is your responsibility

 Unlike with a co-op or condo, if anything goes wrong with the property, it’s your responsibility to hire a professional—no more calling your building’s super to say, “I’ve got a problem.”
-That goes for everything from rodents and leaky faucets to trash removal.
+That goes for dealing with rodents, leaky faucets, and trash removal.

-“Buyers for sure think about shoveling snow and tending the garden but not getting service contracts to keep mechanical equipment in working order,” says Lindsay Barton Barrett, broker at Douglas Elliman, who owns a townhouse in the Cobble Hill Historic District.
+“Buyers for sure think about shoveling snow and tending the garden but not getting service contracts to keep mechanical equipment in working order,” says Barton Barrett, who owns a townhouse in the Cobble Hill Historic District.
 “It’s the ongoing but infrequent responsibilities, such as neglecting to check the boiler before turning on your radiators, that can create the most havoc," she says.